Grass and Tree Trunk

 I left it long since the horse body is partially hollow, and I thought the added length would be good for stability.
 When I inserted the wire, I added Weldbond and super glue gel to the top since it would likely come in contact with the body inside.
 Every bit helps.

-I used Apoxie Sculpt for the next part (as an Amazon Associate, I earn from qualifying purchases).
+I used Apoxie Sculpt for the next part.

 Some of the attributes listed on the back are promising: highly adhesive, 0% shrinkage and cracking, 1-3 hour working time, and 24-hour full cure.
 There’s a nifty table showing how the putty changes over the working time.
 It also comes in colors, which is less of an issue for me since I plan to paint the whole horse anyway.
 I’m using white putty.